ibm-cloud-docs/vpc/vpn-create-server.md

    * **VPN server name** - Enter a name for the VPN server, such as `my-vpn-server`.
    * **Resource group** - Select a resource group for the VPN server.
-   * **Tags** - Add tags to organize, track usage costs, or manage access to your resources.
+   * **Tags** - Optionally, add tags to organize, track usage costs, or manage access to your resources.
+   * **Access management tags** - Optionally, add access management tags to resources to help organize access control relationships.
+The only supported format for access management tags is `key:value`.
+For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).
    * **Virtual private cloud** - Select the VPC for the VPN server.
    * **Client IPv4 address pool** - Enter a CIDR range.
 The client is assigned an IP address for its session from this address pool.